jordanhillis/pvekclean/README.md

 ## Updating

-To update PVE Kernel Cleaner please run the same commands as described in the "Installing" section.
+PVE Kernel Cleaner checks for updates automatically when you run it.
+If an update is available, you'll be notified within the program.
+Simply follow the on-screen instructions to install the update, and you're all set with the latest version!

 ## Usage